ramznagc/ramznagc/README.md

 ---

-## 👨‍💻 About Me
+## 👨🏻‍💻 About Me

-- 🇹🇷 Based in Turkey
+I'm currently focused on building a strong foundation in **Cloud Computing** and **DevOps Engineering** through hands-on projects and continuous learning.

-- ☁️ Currently studying **AWS & DevOps Engineering**
+- ☁️ Cloud & DevOps Bootcamp Student
-- 🐳 Learning Docker, Kubernetes and CI/CD pipelines
+- 🚀 Learning AWS, Azure and modern DevOps practices
+- 🐧 Strengthening Linux, Networking and Bash skills
-- ⚙️ Interested in Infrastructure as Code and Cloud Automation
+- ⚙️ Exploring Infrastructure as Code with Terraform
-- 📚 Continuously improving my Linux and networking skills
+- 🐳 Working with Docker and Kubernetes
+- 📈 Building CI/CD pipelines and automation workflows
+- 🎯 Goal: Become a Cloud & DevOps Engineer
 ---

 ## 🎯 Currently Learning